An annotated digest of the top "Hacker" "News" posts for the second week of September, 2016.

-Python decides its users can never be trusted to do something correctly, so it decides to change the definition of 'correct'.
+Python decides its programmers can never be trusted to do something correctly, so it decides to change the definition of 'correct'.
 The changes are left out of the actual language specification, so that when the implementation changes again in a few years everyone will get fucked.
 Hackernews decides that doing things carefully is the same as doing nothing at all. dict and OrderedDict will both remain and accidentally do the same thing as each other.
-One user recommends revoking trust in python.org's SSL certificate and routing the web traffic through Google's cache instead.
+One Hackernews recommends revoking trust in python.org's SSL certificate and routing the web traffic through Google's cache instead.

 September 11, 2016 (comments)

 A Hackernews is lauded for finally figuring out the problem with data serialization: all the computers are wrong.
 To solve this, the Hackernews plays games with C++ to ensure that the data structures look the preferred way.
 This saves the Hackernews from having to pay severe performance penalties for needless data interchange, and has the bonus feature of giving the Hackernews an excuse for the datastructures being completely wrong for the program being written.
 It's a win-win!
 In accordance with federal law, someone asks about an implementation for Rust.

 Google’s Self-Driving Car Project Is Losing Out to Rivals

 Hackernews monthly Google Apologetics Masterclass.
 Google, a company which is manifestly incapable of maintaining a product, is having such a rough time producing a car that they've started hiring people with experience in the automotive industry.
 Hackernews, quelling their acrid sense of betrayal, decides that Google is taking so long to release a product because it is better not to get in Elon Musk's way until they are sure that the Google Car will be an extinction-level event for automakers in general.

 Someone Is Learning How to Take Down the Internet